-The term ‘93ft Ltd’ or ‘us’ or ‘we’ refers to the owner of the website whose registered office is 5 Westbrook Court, Sharrowvale Road, Sheffield, S11 8YZ.
+The term ‘93ft Ltd’ or ‘us’ or ‘we’ refers to the owner of the website whose registered office is 4 Kelham Island, Sheffield, S3 8RY.
 Our company registration number is 6828283.
 The term ‘you’ refers to the user or viewer of our website.

 The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.

 Neither we nor any third parties provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website for any particular purpose.
 You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

 Your use of any information or materials on this website is entirely at your own risk, for which we shall not be liable.
 It shall be your own responsibility to ensure that any products, services or information available through this website meet your specific requirements.